 Every race will vary with regard to how long it takes for all competitors to become still and motionless, and therefore the length of the hold time will vary with every race, but still should be within the reasonable range noted above.
-A starter should never get in the habit of firing the gun at the exact same length of time after the "Set" command.
-Athletes will pick up on this very quickly, and it is a good recipe for having runners anticipate the gun.
+As noted above, a starter should never get in the habit of firing the gun at the exact same length of time after the "Set" command.
+Athletes will pick up on this very quickly, and it is a good recipe for having runners anticipate the start signal.
 On rare occasions all of the runners in the field will come up immediately and together, being stabilized right away.
-In a case like this, there is no reason to hold them if everyone is stable, and the gun can be fired at less than 1.8 seconds; but this does not happen very often.
-Most of the time the starter has to watch for the athlete who is slow to react to the "set" command, and not fire until this last athlete is clearly still.
-And also be watching for the athlete who comes up to a peak set position, pauses, and then starts to slowly settle.
+In a case like this, there is no reason to hold them if everyone is stable, and the start signal can be initiated at less than 1.8 seconds; but this does not happen very often.
+Most of the time the starter has to watch for the athlete who is slow to react to the "Set" command, and not fire until this last athlete is clearly still.
+Also be watching for the athlete who comes up to a peak set position, pauses, and then starts to slowly settle.
 The starter must wait and not pull the trigger until the last of these athletes are still.
 Of course, in either of these situations if it is taking too long for the athlete to become still, the starter should call the field up and warn the athlete(s) causing the delay.

 In races where the starter is viewing a staggered start (e.g., 200M, 400M) from the infield (i.e., when at least one recall starter is in position to provide additional coverage of the athletes), it is suggested that the starter scan the field, quickly viewing each athlete beginning with lane 1 and proceeding out to lane 8, or 8 to 1.
-This allows the starter to confirm that the whole field has heard and is reacting to the "set" command (not that they are in the set position), and normally it takes about two seconds to complete this scan.
+This allows the starter to confirm that the whole field has heard and is reacting to the "Set" command (not that they are in the 'set' position), and normally it takes about two seconds to complete this scan.
 If there is one recaller located inside near lane 1, as in Figure 3, the starter can focus on the outer lanes after scanning from lane 1 to lane 8.
 If the one recaller is on the outside beyond lane 8, the starter can focus on the inner lanes after scanning from lane 8 to lane 1.
 If there are two recallers, the starter can focus on the middle lanes after completing the scan in either direction.

 It is a good idea for the starter to practice the voice commands regularly, at home in front of a mirror, or anywhere where others will not be disturbed.
-Use a stopwatch to time yourself from the beginning of the "Set" command until you "pull the trigger" by punching the button on the stopwatch.
-It also is a good practice to have someone time your hold intervals between the beginning of the "Set" command and the gun during meets.
+Use a stopwatch to time yourself from the beginning of the "Set" command until you 'pull the trigger' by punching the button on the stopwatch.
+It also is a good practice to have someone time your hold intervals between the beginning of the "Set" command and the start signal during meets.
 This is excellent immediate feedback under real conditions.
-(When timing the "hold" on a live race, start the stopwatch at the very beginning of the word "Set", not after the "Set" command is completed.)
+(When timing the 'hold' on a live race, start the stopwatch at the very beginning of the word "Set".
+Do not wait until the word "Set" is completed to start the watch; doing so will shorten the apparent hold time measured.)
 At Hayward Field we did this on a regular basis among ourselves on the starter crew, particularly at the beginning of a new season, to make sure we all were in the proper range for the hold time.